MurphyPone/murphypone.github.io/src/content/ml-4.md

 A policy is a stochastic rule by which the agent selects actions as a function of states geared towards maximizing rewards over time.

 The return is the function of future rewards that the agent seeks to maximize.
-Undiscounted formulation is approprieate for episodic tasks, otherwise –in continuing taksks–, it is necessary for convergence.
+Undiscounted formulation is appropriate for episodic tasks, otherwise –in continuous tasks–, it is necessary for convergence.

 An environment satisfies the Markov property if the state signal summarizes the past with the ability to predict the future.